FrancescoCorbosiero/go-docker-manager/README.md

 # Containers CI/CD pipeline

 **Goal:**
-Fast & easy orchestration of docker containers on single remote VPS.
+Intuitive & easy orchestration of docker containers on single remote VPS.

 In order to host a new webiste it's enough to create a module under /compose directory.
 A module is composed of those necessary configuration files in order to run with docker compose (usually .env + docker-compose.yml is enough).